MBaptisteM/brainfuck/README.md

-# brainfuck
+brainfuck

-small projext made for my Advance OS class, this project is a preparation for my bigherbinterpreter project. (link)

-how to use ?
+A small project developed for my Advanced Operating Systems class.
+It serves as a preparation step for my larger interpreter project, Bigherb Interpreter.

+Build

--> make all
+make all

+Run

-->./brainfuck bf_tests/test.bf
+./brainfuck bf_tests/test.bf